Crown graph: Properties

 The 2n-vertex crown graph may be embedded into four-dimensional Euclidean space in such a way that all of its edges have unit length.
 However, this embedding may also place some non-adjacent vertices a unit distance apart.
 An embedding in which edges are at unit distance and non-edges are not at unit distance requires at least n − 2 dimensions.
-This example shows that a graph may require very different dimensions to be represented as a unit distance graphs and as a strict unit distance graph.
+This example shows that a graph may require very different dimensions to be represented as a unit distance graph and as a strict unit distance graph.